 Under new legislation the merged state monopoly may be allowed to offer new products such as virtual sports betting.

-Gross gaming revenue for the regulated gambling market in Finland grew 2.5 percent last year to €1.7bn.
+Gross gaming revenue for the regulated gambling market in Finland grew 2.5 percent in 2016 to €1.7bn.

 In its legislation, the Finnish government has traditionally put a great deal of emphasis on addiction prevention and player protection.